 Animagic: Best animated movies

-Zootopia is one of those Disney movies that go above and beyond and is actually a pretty compelling watch for people of all ages — and part of that is honestly due to Elba’s vocal talent.
+Zootopia is one of those Disney movies that go above and beyond.
+It’s actually a pretty compelling watch for people of all ages, and part of that is honestly due to Elba’s vocal talent.
 Don’t lie to yourself — Chief Bogo is clearly the breakout cartoon character of this film.